 In the event of a push, you receive your original wager back as if the bet never happened at all.
 The exception to this rule is soccer, where ties are frequent, and you can bet on them.
 So, in a soccer match, a tie means that you lose your bet on team A and on team B. If you bet on a tie, however, you win.

 Hedge betting is a method a bettor can use to get a leverage against a previously placed bet.
-Read more about hedge betting here.
+Read more about hedge betting in Maryland here.

 What Does “Betting Against the Spread” Mean?